MY definition of “maturity” in the last post was shaped by a movie I

 Liz graduated from Harvard in 2009.

-She is now helping other young people who were in the same boat as her to complete their education.
+She is now helping other young people who were in the same boat as her

 You can watch HOMELESS TO HARVARD on YouTube!